Planning is important for time management, goals, projects, and even purpose. It is one of the top 10 skills employers want.

 Set Up Systems

-Systems are a way to organize repeating tasks like bill paying, menu planning, and job duties.
+Systems are a way to organize repeating tasks.
+This can include all kinds of things like time management, bill paying, menu planning, repeating tasks, and job duties.
+Checklists can help, like the Cleaning Checklist and Decluttering Checklist.

 - What – steps will you need to take?